NotBluemoon/srgan/README.md

 <!-- ROADMAP -->
 ## Roadmap
+- [ ] Train a good SRGAN model
 - [ ] Add YAML
-- [ ] Add back to top links
-- [ ] Add Additional Templates w/ Examples
+- [ ] Merge test.py and infer.py
-- [ ] Add "components" document to easily copy & paste sections of the readme
+- [ ] Better logging of metrics during training
-- [ ] Multi-language Support
+- [ ] Logging of test metrics (instead of just printing on terminal)
-    - [ ] Chinese
+- [ ] Automatic selection of final model based on best metric during training
-    - [ ] Spanish
+- [ ] Generalise functions

 <p align="right">(<a href="#readme-top">back to top</a>)</p>